 1. You will emotionally move out and be ready when the time comes

-When you have called somewhere your home for a while, it can be really hard emotionally to move out, whether you feel ready for the move or not.
+When you’ve called somewhere your home for a while, it can be really hard emotionally to move out, whether you feel ready for the move or not.

 Sorting through your stuff ahead of time will help you to see that all your things will move with you, and to focus on that rather than the actual house.